rf-/vimfiles/README.md

 ### Gundo.vim

 This is awesome.
-You can hit cmd-u to see a tree representation of the undo history of the current file and revisit previous revisions.
+You can hit `Cmd-U` to see a tree representation of the undo history of the current file and revisit previous revisions.
 That means that it's impossible to lose any work without closing the file.
 If you hit undo like fifty times in a row and then accidentally make a change, you can just bring up gundo